-As a result of the current difficult financial situation brought on by the Covid-19 pandemic and other economic uncertainties, the ICCROM Administration has undertaken concrete actions to protect and safeguard, at its best, the institutional activities against potential complex and negative scenarios.
-To the difficult financial situation brought on by Covid, recently economic and politic context has even more complicated the evaluation of foreseeable scenarios.
+As a result of the current difficult financial situation brought on by the Covid-19 pandemic and other economic uncertainties, ICCROM Administration has continued to undertake concrete actions to protect and safeguard, at its best, the institutional activities against potential complex and negative scenarios.
 ICCROM is constantly monitoring the evolution in order to evaluate any economic and financial implication on the ICCROM's operations or financial impact in terms of - among others - inflation, exchange rates and interests.